derian-cordoba/secure-keys-generator/fixtures/UIKitFirebaseApp/README.md

 Next, you need to remove the `API_KEY`, `GCM_SENDER_ID`, `BUNDLE_ID`, `PROJECT_ID`, `STORAGE_BUCKET` and `GOOGLE_APP_ID` keys from the `Info.plist` file and add them to the Keychain.

 > [!IMPORTANT]
-> These removed keys should be added to the Keychain using the `secure-keys` or any other service name defined by the `SECURE_KEYS_IDENTIFIER` environment variable, you can see more details about it in the [SecureKeys documentation](/README.md#from-keychain).
+> These removed keys should be added to the Keychain using the `secure-keys` or any other service name defined by the `SECURE_KEYS_IDENTIFIER` environment variable, you can see more details about this in the [SecureKeys documentation](/README.md#from-keychain).

 ```diff
 <?xml version="1.0" encoding="UTF-8"?>